nrwl/nx/docs/generated/packages/storybook/documents/custom-builder-configs.md

 ## Global configuration

-In your root `.storybook/main.js|ts` file, you can add the `webpackFinal` or `viteFinal` field, and return the modified configuration.
+If you want to add a global configuration for Webpack or Vite in your workspace, you may create a `.storybook/main.js` file at the root of your workspace.
+In that root `.storybook/main.js|ts` file, you can add the `webpackFinal` or `viteFinal` field, and return the modified configuration.
 This will be applied to every project in your workspace.

 ### `webpack` and `webpackFinal`